alexander-john/polling-app/README.md

     npm install
     ```

-3. Create a .env file in the backend directory and add the following environment variables:
+3. Create a .env file in the root directory and add the following environment variables:

     ```plaintext
     PORT=8000